asukakenji/compression-challenge/README-RESULT.md

 By using the fixed-length scheme to store the time, each record could be stored in:

-    17 + 11*3 + 4 = 54 bits
+    17 + 10*3 + 4 = 51 bits

 To ease implementation, a 64-bit integer is used.

 The resultant is encoded into an unsigned 64-bit integer with "gaps".
-The gaps are suppose to ease human to read the code and speed up bit arithmetics (alignment).
+The gaps are suppose to ease human to read the code and speed up bit arithmetics (alignment):

+    20 + 12*3 + 4 = 60 bits

 ### Second Trial

 Each field is encoded into a variable-length integer with the built-in `"encoding/binary"` package in Golang.

+The result is in fact larger than the first trial.

 ### Thrid Trial